Halley's Comet will spark Eta Aquarids meteor shower late Monday

 "The Eta Aquarids are one of two meteor showers sparked by Halley's comet.
 The other being the Orionids in October. "

-People that miss out on the Eta Aquarids will need to wait a few months before the next opportunity to catch a meteor shower.
+People who miss out on the Eta Aquarids will need to wait a few months before the next opportunity to catch a meteor shower.

 According to the AMS, the next major meteor shower will not peak until late July.